 Headaches and migraines happen on and off in our lives for many reasons.
 Sometimes a short-term cause like dehydration, stress or low blood sugar can bring one on, and once remedied, you feel better.
 But other times headaches and migraines might start to occur more often or become more severe.

 At HealthPartners and Park Nicollet, we know that headaches and migraines can be debilitating and interrupt your daily work, school or social routines.
 Leveraging the expertise of our board-certified neurologists, we provide the latest in diagnosis techniques and personalized treatment plans to get you timely answers and relief.

 Headaches and migraines shouldn’t keep you from doing the things you love.
 We can help.

 There are many types of headaches, each with unique causes and symptoms.

 Common types of headaches include:

 - Cluster headaches

 Whichever type of headache you’re suffering from, we’re here to help you find relief.
 But different types of headaches require different types of treatment.
 So a big step toward feeling better involves getting a thorough and accurate diagnosis.

-Medication is the most common treatment method for relieving headache pain.
+Medication is the most common treatment method for relieving headache and migraine pain.
 For minor headaches, doctors often suggest over-the-counter options, such as ibuprofen and acetaminophen.
 For more serious or reoccurring headaches, fast-acting prescription medicines are more commonly recommended.
 Our doctors can help you understand if preventive headache medications are a good fit for you.

 Lifestyle changes improve headache symptoms long term by adjusting your daily routines to improve your health and avoid possible triggers.
 Doctors may recommend changes to your diet, exercise, sleep schedule and stress management processes to help prevent or reduce future occurrences.